 A sustainable strategy that meets the needs of shareholders and employees while preserving the environment is critical.

-AACSB: Analytic Blooms: Understand Difficulty: 2 Medium Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 2 Medium Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: What Is Operations and Supply Chain Management?

 18. Planning is where a firm must determine how anticipated demand will be met with available resources.